Alphaxx6/Alpha-Grab/README.md

 Open Alpha grabber and go to /dist there's the executable.

-- Open Alpha.exe you'll have to choose between 1 or 2
+- Open Alpha.exe you'll have to choose between 1 or 2 or 3

 The script will take some time to open because it has to log in into private databases.